What is a C Corporation?

 A C corporation (C corp) is one of many different business types to consider.
 While choosing a structure for your business doesn’t have to be complicated, it's important to gain a complete understanding of a C corp to find out if it's right for you.
 Continue reading to learn more about the basic structure of a C corp, its pros and cons, and how it compares to other structures.

-A C Corporation is the default structure of an incorporated company.
+A C corporation is the default structure of an incorporated company.
 It’s a separate legal entity from its owners with a basic operational structure consisting of shareholders, officers, directors, and employees.
-Shareholders of C corporations select the board of directors.
+Shareholders of C corps select the board of directors.
 In small companies, it’s possible to have one person serve as the lone shareholder, officer, director, and employee.

 Benefits of Forming a C Corporation

 Forming a C corporation offers multiple benefits, including:

 - Limited Liability Protection.
 C corporations protect owners, shareholders, officers, directors, and employees from personal liability.